rbt-lang/rbt-proto/jlnext/test/type.md

 ----------

 The *input type* describes the form of the query input.
-It includes the input domain, the input *parameters*, and the *flow dependency* indicator.
+It includes the input domain, the input *slots*, and the *flow dependency* indicator.

     using RBT:
         Domain,
         Input,
         InputMode,
-        InputParameter,
+        InputSlot,
         Void,
         domain,
         isdata,